Claude Tag: Anthropic Is Turning Slack Into Shared AI Memory for Teams

 Claude Tag is interesting because it moves Claude into that mess.

-Sources used for this post include Anthropic’s Claude Code in Slack documentation, Anthropic’s official Claude Tag launch details reported by TechCrunch, Slack’s AI and agent documentation, and Slack’s own pages on AI agents, Slackbot, and Agentforce in Slack.
+Sources used for this post include Anthropic’s Claude Code in Slack documentation, Anthropic’s official Claude Tag launch details reported by TechCrunch, and Slack’s own pages on AI features, AI agents, Slackbot, and Agentforce in Slack.

 What Claude Tag actually is